CumulusNetworks/docs/content/cumulus-linux-517/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 In disjoined multi-plane topologies, each GPU in a cluster connects to multiple independent network planes.
 For scalability, leaf switches perform route aggregation, which can reduce visibility into individual host link failures.
 BGP-based unreachability signaling enables the advertisement of host reachability changes following a link failure.
 Upon receiving BGP unreachable route advertisements, leaf switches use LLDP TLVs to notify directly connected NICs to avoid forwarding traffic over unreachable paths.

 {{%notice note%}}
-- BGP-LLDP unreachability in disjoined planes is a Beta feature.
 - BGP unreachability signaling is not functional if all the leaf switch uplinks to spines go down.
 - When using BGP-LLDP unreachability in disjoined planes, route aggregation is required.
 - BGP-LLDP unreachability in disjoined planes does not work during a networking restart or forced reboot.
 - Cumulus Linux does not support mixing connected and disjoined planes on the same leaf switch.
-- Cumulus Linux does not support 802.1x dynamic VRF assignments with unreachability signaling in disjoined planes.
-- If you are migrating from connected planes with BGP disaggregation, remove BGP disaggregation configuration before configuring BGP-LLDP unreachability in disjoined planes.
+- If you are migrating from connected planes with BGP disaggregation, remove BGP disaggregation configuration before configuring BGP-LLDP unreachability in disjoined planes in a maintenance window.
 {{%/notice%}}

 {{< tabs "TabID2029">}}